souriya777/spotify-mobile-svelte/README.md

 - fix `BetaLikedImg`
 - TODO/FIXME uncomment
 - in SpotifyApi => `// FIXME sometimes we have error
+- remove Showcase.svelte
   // [spotify-player.js]: Failed to perform playback: Cannot perform operation; no list was loaded.`
 - ux(loading) : add spotify logo (ball)
 - ui(accessibility): implement accessibility (eg. `aria-hidden`) ?
 - -- refactor: detailImage => <NoteSvg size={64} />
 - refactor <div> click by <Button>
+- improvement -- small left shadow on listFilter 1st item
 - feat(token): refresh-token for new token => prevent redirect ?
-- refactor(aria): remove all `role="button"` ?
-- refactor(solver): remove old solver
-- refactor(button): use use:onTap
+- refactor : what doing with `Phone*.svelte` ?
 - refactor(string-utils): found in code where can I use `isEmpty` from `string-utils`
 - refactor(fonts): group fonts together by size
 - perf: mylib or search view always do call api when "backed" (eg. when goDetail)
+- perf(sync): FIXME do the same with mylib ?
 - perf(list): spotify endpoint `/me/albums` is very slow...
 - perf(list): move liked track loading elsewhere ? (`MyLibView`)
 - perf(user-profile): picture in cache ?